ChiCubed/InformaticsNotes/chapter2.md

 }
 ```

 One other method is to use the `using` keyword.
-This may seem more logical than using `typedef`, as it carries the connotations of variable assignment: `a = b`.
+This may seem more logical than using `typedef`, as it carries the connotations of variable assignment.

 ```
 ...